 - Larger boilers (over 1000 lb/hr blowdown rate) typically use the Continuous blowdown scheme using the PL6 (1/2”) or PL675 (3/4”) plumbing kit.

 - Boilers that are prone to steam flash can use the Sample/Hold (available on the Model 150 & NEXSYS controllers) which helps to eliminate erratic conductivity readings.
 This scheme also uses the Sample/Cycle plumbing kits.

-By choosing the proper control scheme, you can optimize your boiler water treatment automation to achieve the best balance of energy efficiency, chemical usage and accurate measurement.
+By choosing the proper control scheme, you can optimize your boiler automation to achieve the best balance of energy efficiency, chemical usage, and accurate measurement.